Van Buren man arrested for assault with a pair of pliers at a Fort Smith McDonald's

 The altercation moved inside the store when the customers parked their car.

 Jalen Inthavongsa, of Van Buren, was one of the customers who went inside the store.
-Police observed Inthavongsa on security footage throwing a yellow caution wet floor sign at a person.
-Inthavongsa was also seen hitting a person with a pair of pliers when police arrived.
+Police observed Inthavongsa on security footage throwing a yellow caution wet floor sign at another person.
+Inthavongsa was also seen hitting an individual with a pair of pliers when police arrived.

 A manager at the McDonald's on Kelly Highway also told police that Inthavongsa threatened to kill her.